 Move to digital platforms to record visitors to venues

 The NSW Government has introduced new rules for recording the contact details of patrons and visitors.
-If they haven’t already, most premises will need to move from paper records to digital platforms, such as the Service NSW QR System, by 23 November 2020.
+Patrons and visitor check-in must be completed using electronic methods such as a QR code.

 - Get the latest information on the NSW Government’s response to COVID-19.

-- Sign up to Create NSW’s eNews to stat informed of the latest in COVID-19 support.
+- Sign up to Create NSW’s eNews to stay informed of the latest in COVID-19 support.